-It all roles along at a fair old speed.
+It all rolls along at a fair old speed.
 The Pandorica is a legend.
 It's a fairy tale.
 It's a box containing something or someone the whole universe is pretty scared of.
 Or interested in.
-In the end it's another trap.
+In the end, it's another trap.
 A big trap.
 The Doctor's many enemies gather together to save the Universe from what turns out to be a bit of a misunderstanding.
 The Universe gets destroyed anyway.
-Except Earth.
+Except for Earth.
 Naturally.

 Oh and a quick word of praise for Caitlin Blackwood who does a fine job as young Amelia, again.

 Karen Gillan herself gets some nice bits and bobs too.
 Her 'something old, something new' speech at the wedding is great.
 As is her interaction with the Doctor when he's in the Pandorica.